EastEriq/LAST_CelestronFocusMotor/README.md

   some hundred steps narrower than the points found (I have not understood whether by a fixed number or by two current thresholds), and the motor is brought somewhere mid range.
 - the motor runs at ~400steps/second.
 1000 steps are a full turn.
 Increasing counts mean CCW rotation.
+- The step counter wraps around at 60000 (not 2^16).
+This is seen When attempting calibration of a mechanically disconnected from focus screw.
 - On the RASA telecope, 1 turn equals 1mm.
 CCW rotation pushes inside the mirror, i.e toward the corrector plate, i.e. it focuses the telecsope farther.
+The total range is seen to be ~35000 steps.
 - the focuser is not made for working when stuck.
 Among the rest the overcurrent probably causes a voltage drop also on the communication circuits, which cause USB-serial drops and disconnects.
 - forcing the motor to turn when powered, using a wrench, causes permanent damage to the gearbox.